Belmont, New South Wales

-Belmont is a suburb in Greater Newcastle, New South Wales, Australia, located 20 kilometres (12 mi) from Newcastle's central business district on the eastern side of Lake Macquarie and is part of the City of Lake Macquarie council.
+Belmont (Awabakal: Bahtahbah) is a suburb in the City of Lake Macquarie New South Wales, Australia, located 20 kilometres (12 mi) from Newcastle's central business district on the eastern side of Lake Macquarie.

 Belmont is situated on a sandy peninsula formed by the Tasman Sea on the east and Lake Macquarie.

 History

-The area around Belmont was inhabited by the Awabakal tribe of Aborigines.
-In 1825 Reverend Lancelot Edward Threlkeld established a mission at Belmont.
+Prior to European settlement, the area around Belmont was inhabited by the Awabakal people – the Awabakal named the area Bahtahbah, meaning "hill on a lake".
+In 1825, Reverend Lancelot Edward Threlkeld established a Christian mission at Belmont at the behest of the London Missionary Society, occupying the area where the present-day TAFE campus is.
 He established small scale farming of wheat and Indian Corn and employed the local Aboriginal people to help him.
-While doing so, Threlkeld recorded phonetically the language of the Awabakal and produced the first serious works on Aboriginal language, its grammar, usage, and relation to other Aboriginal tribal languages.
+While doing so, Threlkeld – with the help of local tribesman Biraban – recorded phonetically the language of the Awabakal and produced the first serious works on Aboriginal language, its grammar, usage, and relation to other Aboriginal tribal languages.

-Thomas Williamson (1833–1880) was born in the northernmost island of Unst, Shetland Islands in a town called Belmont.
-He was the third settler in the Lake Macquarie area and in 1865 selected 100 acres, including Bahtahbah (site of Rev. Threlkeld's old Aboriginal mission) to settle.
+Thomas Williamson (1833–1880) was born in the northernmost island of Unst, Shetland Islands in a hamlet called Belmont.
+He was the third settler in the Lake Macquarie area and in 1865 selected 100 acres, including the site of Rev. Threlkeld's old Aboriginal mission to settle.
 On the rising land leading to the top of the hill, near the corner of Walter and Victoria Streets (and what became, many years later the Infants School) he built a large residence to serve as a guest house, naming it after the town of his birth "Belmont" House.
 It is thought the village which grew up around it may have assumed the name from the house.
 As the village grew, some of the streets were named after his children: Ada St leads down to the Lake Macquarie Yacht Club, Maude St comes from Cahill Oval down to the water at the baths.
 Walter St would have come right past the old Belmont house whilst Alick (named for Alexander) and Ernest Sts marked the eastern boundary of the original acreage.
 Thomas St, outside the shopping centre, is named after Thomas Williamson himself.
 On the eastern side of the old house Williamson planted a vineyard, facing towards the lagoon, and to the north an orchard including banana trees.

-In 1874 he erected the first church just near where George St meets the highway, and the Belmont Post Office was opened in 1877 with Thomas Williamson himself as Postmaster.
+In 1874, he erected the first church just near where George St meets the highway, and the Belmont Post Office was opened in 1877 with Thomas Williamson himself as Postmaster.
 He continued in this capacity until his death.
 He was also the first licensee of the Belmont Hotel, which opened nearby the church.
 In 1873, realising that there were enough children in the local village to warrant the existence of one, he opened the first school, a single-roomed building, next to Maudeville Cottage.
 John Anderson bought "Anderson's Hill" in 1870 and built a guesthouse called "Bellevue" after which the road was named.